By ActionAid's Global Tax Team

 To address this regression in women's rights, we need urgent public investment into gender responsive public services.
 A fair tax system helps pay for public services that are key to address women and girls disproportionate unpaid care burden.
 The current global tax system isn’t just, because wealthy individuals and global companies are not paying their fair share.
 An estimated $427 billion (USD) is lost globally every year to international tax abuse.
 In ‘lower income countries’ tax losses are equivalent to nearly 52 per cent of their combined public health budgets’.

 Without adequate financing, the 17 Sustainable Development Goals will never be achieved.
 Governments must change the tax rules to make them more progressive, and make sure any increase in tax is spent on essential and inclusive quality public services that help fulfil the rights of women and girls.
 A fairer global tax system would provide a dramatic breakthrough to redistribute resources, invest in a just transition, gender equality and a world free of poverty and inequality.

 Who is the toolkit for?

 One of the main objectives of ActionAid’s work on tax is that women, youth and communities understand the power of tax and demand fair tax systems.
 Many of the people affected by this issue are often not aware of their rights, or how to claim and defend them.
 ActionAid puts you and your power at the heart of the struggle for human rights.

 Our tax justice reflection action toolkit (TJ-RATK) is made to help empower communities to stand up for their rights.

-The toolkit is available in English, French and Portuguese.
+The toolkit is available in English, French, Portuguese and Spanish.